alagappan17/terminal-portfolio/README.md

 # hey-alagappan

 An interactive terminal-based portfolio that showcases my work, projects, and experiences through a command-line interface.
+It integrates my AI sidekick Tess that can (hopefully) answer questions about me.

 ## Installation